surfshtt/surfshtt/README.md

 - Knowledgeable in **ciphers** and **hash algorithms**

 ### 🚀 Current Focus
 I'm currently diving into Java backend development and the Spring framework.
-Additionally, I’m practicing application development on Windows using C# and exploring cryptography.

 ### 📫 Contact
 Feel free to reach out: